qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Abot rollback:

 - Transactional databases allow rollback a uncommited transaction.
 (Implementation details vary between databases.
-PostgreSQL is append-only.
+PostgreSQL write is append-only on disk except vacuum.
 MySQL InnoDB does in-place mutation on disk but writes undo log and redo log.)
 - Editing software often need to support undo.
 It's often implemted by storing previous step's data, while sharing unchanged substructure to optimize.
 - Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidted by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails, it internally rollback ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) is caused by rollback not cancelling side effects in cache that can be measured in access speed).